bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     }
 ~~~

-The client MUST communicate the "code" to the user in some
+The RC MUST communicate the "code" to the RQ in some
 fashion, such as displaying it on a screen or reading it out
 audibly.
-The client SHOULD also communicate the URL if possible.

 The `code` is a one-time-use credential that the AS uses to identify
 the pending request from the RC.
-When the user enters this code into the
+When the RO enters this code into the
 AS, the AS MUST determine the pending request that it was associated
 with.
 If the AS does not recognize the entered code, the AS MUST
-display an error to the user.
+display an error to the RO.

+The RC SHOULD also communicate the URL if possible
+to facilitate user interaction, but since the URL should be stable,
+the RC should be able to safely decide to not display this value.
 As this interaction capability is designed to facilitate interaction
-via a secondary device, it is not expected that the client redirect
+via a secondary device, it is not expected that the RC redirect
-the user to the URL given here at runtime.
+the RQ to the URL given here at runtime.
 Consequently, the URL needs to
-be stable enough that a client could be statically configured with it, perhaps
+be stable enough that a RC could be statically configured with it, perhaps
-referring the user to the URL via documentation instead of through an
+referring the RQ to the URL via documentation instead of through an
 interactive means.
-If the client is capable of communicating an
+If the RC is capable of communicating an
-arbitrary URL to the user, such as through a scannable code, the
+arbitrary URL to the RQ, such as through a scannable code, the
-client can use the ["redirect"](#request-interact-redirect) capability
+RC can use the ["redirect"](#request-interact-redirect) capability
-for this purpose.
+for this purpose instead of or in addition to the user code capability.

 ### Extending Interaction Capability Responses {#interact-extend}